 A good set-up Tii rarely goes wrong, it has a relay to inject extra petrol via a separate valve during cold start.
 On the side of the pump is a warm-up unit and once again when set-up well these cars are pocket rockets.
 Don’t be put off by the complexity of a Tii, as there are people who can help and even videos online to help.

 The interior continued the theme with a low scuttle and an airy feel, despite the black plastic used for the dashboard.
-A standard tachometer backed up the theory that this was a proper driver’s car and the clock was moved to the centre of the dash in an additional pod.
+A standard rev counter backed up the theory that this was a proper driver’s car and the clock was moved to the centre of the dash in an additional pod.

-The Tii model lasted until September 1975, when it was phased out and the first generation 3-Series took over.
-And if you take a hard look at the first 3-Series, you’ll see more than a hint of the 2002 in the way the window line, bonnet and general proportions work.
+The Tii model lasted until September 1975, when it was phased out and the first generation E21 3-Series took over.

-Finding a good, clean 2002 Tii in 1998 is the biggest hurdle to ownership and, like many cars of the era, the ones still left fall into two distinct categories.
+Finding a good, clean 2002 Tii these days is near impossible, like many cars of the era, the ones still left fall into two distinct categories.

 They’re either completely clapped out, rusted and full of dents, or they’re meticulously maintained, probably reconditioned by now, and, even if they’re driven regularly, are driven by people who care.